 A life settlement is the sale of your life insurance policy to a third party investor.
 Companies that specialize in life settlements are willing to pay more than the policy’s cash surrender value but less than the death benefit in exchange for ownership of the policy.
 You can use the cash you raise from a life settlement to pay for some or all of your long-term care.

 The company that buys your policy pays future premiums and becomes entitled to collect the policy’s death benefit when you die.
 Since you no longer need to pay the policy premium, life settlements are often attractive to seniors who can no longer afford their premiums and to those who do not want to pay escalating premiums.

 Some states regulate life settlements while others do not.
 States that regulate life settlements often prohibit the sale of a life insurance policy unless it has been in effect for a minimum number of years.
 One risk of making a life settlement is that you may not receive the fair value of your policy.
 If your state licenses life settlement brokers, you may want to use one to help you shop for the best offer.

-Life settlements are not usually available to male policy holders before they reach the age of 70 or to females before the age of 74.
+Life settlements are not usually available before the age of 65.
 Keep in mind that you may need to pay taxes on the life settlement you receive.
 Since that would reduce the amount you would be able to use for long-term care, you should talk to a tax adviser before you decide to pursue a life settlement.

 A viatical settlement is essentially a life settlement that is available only to policy holders who are terminally ill.
 Viatical settlements are usually limited to policy holders who have a life expectancy of two years or less.
 Unlike a life settlement, the payment you receive is tax-free.